 "We're in this to the end," he insists.

 She strides toward him and he hopes that she's changed her mind.
 But her voice cracks as she speaks, "No matter what happens here, you know I love you.
-I always will," she touches his silver skin, his scarred cheek.
+I always will."
+She touches the silver skin of his throat, fingers tracing upward to his scarred mandible.

 "Shepard.
 I..." he never has the right words for her.
 He knows he can't persuade her to come with him.
 This is the end of the Reapers.
 It has to be.
 Or she'll break.
 So he tells her the words he's never explicitly said because he didn't want to make a promise he couldn't keep.
 "I love you, too."

-He watches her turn away to run to the beam to become the legendary hero she was born to be, to die to save everyone.
+He watches her turn away to run for the beam, to become the legendary hero she was born to be, to die to save everyone.